enhancedformysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter8.md

 Centralized databases struggle to fully utilize hundreds of CPU cores due to limitations in their transaction systems.
 To address this, transaction throttling mechanisms are becoming increasingly important.

 MySQL has introduced a "Max Transaction Limit" feature in its thread pool to mitigate performance degradation [31].
-This feature limits the number of concurrent transactions, improving throughput by reducing data locks and deadlocks on heavily loaded systems.
+This feature limits the number of concurrent transactions, improving throughput by reducing data locks and deadlocks on heavily loaded systems [64].
 This approach can inspire similar mechanisms that increase throughput in high-concurrency scenarios without relying solely on traditional thread pools.

 For MySQL, the specific process figure for transaction throttling is as follows: